shmsw25/AmbigQA/README.md

 {
   "-6631842452804060768": [
-    {"question": "When was city of new york city founded with dutch protection?", "answer": "1624"}, {"question": "When was city of new york city founded with dutch protection?", "answer": "1664"}
+    {"question": "When was city of new york city founded with dutch protection?", "answer": "1624"}, {"question": "When was city of new york city founded and renamed with english name?", "answer": "1664"}
   ],
   ...
 }